 Racial discrimination is a systemic issue deeply rooted in American society.
 One company within the sharing economy cannot possibly change the behavior of the individual hosts that are essentially landlords.
 This Note examines how Airbnb hopes to achieve an inclusive community for its users, how the new policies will affect hosts and guests, as well as Airbnb as a corporation, and how the traditional Fair Housing Act applies to Airbnb’s hosts.
 Finally, this analysis will illustrate how Airbnb’s new focus on inclusion will impact the sharing economy as a whole.
 Airbnb needs to work with the government to change the current exceptions that allow certain landlords to discriminate against classes of people.
 These changes include both eliminating the exceptions and reclassifying how landlords are treated under government regulations.
 By working with lawmakers and other sharing economy companies, Airbnb can make a … Read the rest

 Some people refer to it as the City of Dreams.
 The Big Apple.
 The Melting Pot.
 The Capital of the World.
 Or the City that Never Sleeps.
 Regardless of the chosen alias or nickname, there is one universal truth about New York, New York.
 That is—that it sure isn’t cheap!
 In fact, some would say that it’s outrageously expensive!
 So for all the accolades and attractions that have rightfully earned the city its share of global admirers, there exists a rather large barricade for those wishing to experience the city.
 A former candidate for mayor in New York City ran under the appropriately coined political party known as—“The rent is TOO damn high.”[i]
 The average rent for an apartment in NYC? $3,017 a month.[ii]
 The average cost of purchasing a Manhattan apartment? $1.425 million.[iii]
 The average cost of a hotel stay in the city?
-A … Read the rest
+A hair under … Read the rest

 “The sacred rights of property are to be guarded at every point.
 I call them sacred, because, if they are unprotected, all other rights become worthless or visionary.”
 Supreme Court Justice Joseph Story, 1852.